Am I eligible for a bursary?

 People from any background underrepresented in media can apply for:

-City St George's, University of London, MA Newspaper Journalism, entry 2:1
+City St George's, University of London, MA Journalism, entry 2:1

 Goldsmiths College, University of London, MA Journalism, entry 2:1